mpacula/COSMOS/doc/source/first_workflow.rst

 First, get familiar with the APIs of these functions, especially their first few parameters:

-.. automethod:: Workflow.models.Workflow.create()
+.. automethod:: Workflow.models.Workflow.start
    :noindex:

-.. automethod:: Workflow.models.Workflow.add_batch()
+.. automethod:: Workflow.models.Workflow.add_batch
    :noindex:

-.. automethod:: Workflow.models.Batch.add_node()
+.. automethod:: Workflow.models.Batch.add_node
    :noindex:

 So with the code changes below, Cosmos will resume the workflow and skip the first batch since it was already successful.
 It will then